-No, your contribution can be of any scientific topic.
-We encourage every field of science to participate, and we aim to spread awareness about science in general.
+No, your contribution can be related to any STEMM field.
+We encourage everyone from STEMM science to participate, and we aim to spread awareness about science in general.

-Question: I see that your page only features scientists; I'm a bachelor's/master student.
+Question: I see that your page only features scientists; I'm a bachelor's/master's student.
 Can I participate?

 Yes, we encourage undergrads and master students to contribute and share their experiences.

 Question: I don't feel confident in participating; what should I do?